chrisadrian001/SEO_AnO/docs/class01/agenda.rst

 - Introductory to BIG-IP REST (Presentation)
 - Imperative Automation using the F5 BIG-IP iControl REST API

-  - Walking to Running with BIG-IP Imperative REST (Module 1)
+  - Introduction to BIG-IP Imperative REST (Module 1)

 - Abstracting Services using the App Services 3 Extension

-  - Beginners adoption to BIG-IP AS3 (Module 2)
+  - Introduction to BIG-IP AS3 (Module 2)

 Expected time to complete: **2 hours**